mattermost/docs/source/administration/config-settings.rst

 Max Users Per Team
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Maximum number of users per team, not including inactive users.
+Maximum number of users per team, excluding inactive users.

 The **Max Users Per Team** refers to the size of the "team site" which is workspace a "team of people" inhabits.
 A team of people is considered a small organization where people work closely together towards a specific shared goal and share the same etiquette.
 In the physical world, a team of people could typically be seated around a single table to have a meal and discuss their project.